Create a Lib Function

 FROM my_api('users')

-SQL casts flow to the blueprint: ::JSON tells the API to return structured data, ::DECIMAL tells it to return numbers.
-Columns without casts default to strings.
+SQL casts flow to the blueprint as normalized types: ::JSON becomes "json", ::DECIMAL becomes "decimal".
+Columns without casts default to "string".

 Staging model — SQL transforms, casts types, expands JSON: